This program is offered at Clark State's Bellefontaine and Springfield - Leffel Lane locations.

 Directed Learning Laboratory

 Clark State Community College has recognized the need for students who are currently working to have flexible class hours.
 As a result, many of the courses in the Industrial Technology program will be offered in the College’s Directed Learning Laboratory.
 Most Industrial Technology (INT) courses, along with other selected technical courses, will be offered in a modular format that will allow students to come to the lab on their own schedule and complete the coursework and laboratory assignments.
 The lab will be staffed by a faculty member and is open day, evening, and Saturday hours to accommodate many working schedules.
 The days and times that students complete the coursework in the lab is up to the individual student within the open hours of the lab.
-Some group assignments may be required.
 The ability to learn on an independent basis will help ensure student success in this program.

 Students enrolled in Associate of Applied Business and Associate of Applied Science degree programs are preparing for employment upon graduation from the program.
 However, at some point many of these students are also interested in completing a bachelor's degree.
 A number of colleges or universities have designed bachelor's completion programs designed for students completing applied degrees.
 See the Transfer section of the catalog for more information.

 Students should have had one year of high school algebra or the equivalent.
 Students may take preparatory courses at Clark State, but it will require a longer amount of time to complete their degree program.